denten-books/plain-text/1-chapter.md

 ### Wittgenstein's *The Blue and Brown Notebooks*

-The conversations between Alan Turing and Ludwig Wittgenstein in the years between 1931-1938 give us a glimpse into the intellectual history of the Turing machine.
+The nexus between Alan Turing and Ludwig Wittgenstein in the years between 1931-1939 at King's College, Cambridge gives us a glimpse into the intellectual context of the Turing machine.
 Wittgenstein broached the problem of reading machines first in *The Blue and Brown Books* along with *Philosophical Grammar* (all compiled in the early 1930s), then in his lectures and remarks on the foundations of psychology and mathematics from the late 1930s, and finally in *Philosophical Investigations*, (written between 1945 and 1949).
-To give you a sense of the
+To give you a sense of the timeline: Alan Turing's entered King's College in 1931 [@hodges_alan_2007, 78], his paper on computable numbers appeared in print in 1936.
+It is likely that the two philosophers met at the Moral Science Club, where by the 1930s Wittgenstein "monopolized the discussion," even in the presence of prominent philosophers like George Edward Moore [@duncan-jones_g._1958, 25].

-timeline: Alan Turing's paper on computable numbers appeared in print in 1936 and his "Computing Machinery and Intelligence" in 1950.
-A historical reconstruction of that conversation, across both writers' notes and publications, will help us perceive the extent to which Turing's machines were conceived as a type of intelligent reading and writing simulators.[^ln1-notes]
+historical reconstruction of that conversation, across both writers' notes and publications, will help us perceive the extent to which Turing's machines were conceived as a type of intelligent reading and writing simulators.[^ln1-notes]

 [^ln1-notes]: As always, working with Wittgenstein is complicated by the inherently ad-hoc nature of his published work.
 Much of it comes to us in the